-Kurios is the 2017 Cirque du Soleil circus and acrobatics show taking place at Vancouver’s Concord Pacific Place from mid-October until the end of December.
+Luzia was the Cirque du Soleil circus and acrobatics show taking place at Vancouver’s Concord Pacific Place between October and mid-December last year.

 Each year Cirque du Soleil brings one of its world-famous circus shows to Vancouver.
-From opening day and for the following two or so months, Vancouver audiences are entertained by amazing acrobatics shows, music, dance and all kinds of amazing and jaw-dropping entertainment.
+From opening day until the end of the season, Vancouver audiences are entertained by amazing acrobatics shows, music, dance and all kinds of amazing and jaw-dropping entertainment.

 Information in this article includes the following topics: